 In 1964 Margaret gained permits from Guiding HQ for running indoor camps and later in 1969 for running outdoor camps.
-Margaret regularly took the Guides away on weekend camps to the Rowallan camp, near Riddells Creek, and on occasions to other camp sites, having both indoor and outdoor (under canvas) camps.
+Margaret regularly took the Guides away on weekend camps to the Rowallan guide camp, near Riddells Creek, and on occasions to other camp sites, having both indoor and outdoor (under canvas) camps.

-While still the leader of 2nd Strathmore, in 1970 Margaret became a Guide trainer, a member of Region's Training Team.
+While still the leader of 2nd Strathmore, in 1970 Margaret became a Guide leader trainer, a member of Region's Training Team.
 This involved gaining and maintaining a qualification from Headquarters.
 Margaret provided 1st Stage Training – "Introduction to new leaders”, training for new Guide leaders.
 Margaret said that she found this "challenging and I enjoyed helping new Leaders."
 Margaret continued to provide training for nine years until 1979.

 In 1980 Margaret was appointed as the Strathmore Girl Guide District Commissioner, the position which she held until 1985.
 Around the early 1980s Margaret also joined Trefoil Guild, the organisation for “adult” Guides.

 Certificate - 50 years

 After finishing as District Commissioner Margaret still wanted to maintain an association with Guides so she did two things.
 She maintained her membership of the Trefoil Guild.
 Margaret’s involvement in Trefoil Guild continued until 2018.
 Also from 1986 Margaret edited, printed and distributed a bi-monthly Guiding newsletter for the North West Region of Guides called Matilda’s Mate.
 This continued until about 2004.